webxrnl/AFrame-Workshop/Step1.md

 </a-scene>​
 ```

-In A-Frame almost everthing is based on components.
+When looking at the code above you notice it looks like HTML.
+In A-Frame almost everything is based on components.
+The elements and attributes in the example above are components.